GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/customauthn.md

 It is not uncommon to get locked out of the Gluu Server while testing the authentication script.

-In such case, refer to [Reverting Authentication Method](../operation/faq.md#revert-an-authentication-method) to revert back to the older authentication method:
+In such case, refer to [Reverting Authentication Method](../operation/faq.md#revert-an-authentication-method) to revert back to the older authentication method.